jessecusack/cookiecutter-research-project/README.md

 ## Not required but highly recommended

 * A [github](https://github.com/) account.
-    * Note that your account must be set up for [authentication via SSH key-pair](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) before initializing repositories using cookiecutter.
+    * Note that everything is easier if you set up [authentication via SSH key-pair](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).

 ## Quickstart